-Attorney David Milton joined the firm in 2007.
+Attorney David Milton joined the firm in 2007 and became a partner in 2013.
 He represents people whose constitutional rights have been violated by police officers and other government officials.
 He handles individual and class action lawsuits seeking compensation for people who have been harmed by the abusive actions of law enforcement officers.
 Cases he has worked on have also resulted in positive changes in police and prison practices.
 David’s cases focus on police brutality, false arrest, inhumane prison conditions and practices, and First Amendment violations.

 - a police brutality lawsuit against a Taunton police officer who assaulted a woman on her own front porch, breaking her nose, merely because she asserted her right to peacefully observe the officer making an arrest in front of her house,

 - a lawsuit against an intoxicated off-duty Somerville police officer who, in a fit of rage, struck a peaceful, unarmed high-school student in the head with a flashlight, then brought false criminal charges against him,